henryseg/non-euclidean_VR/doc/tutorials/start/index.md

 ## Step 0.
 Declaring required modules / Choosing a geometry.

-Beside the Thurston module, the application relies on several 3d-party JavaScript modules (Three.js in particular).
+Beside the 3DS module, the application relies on several 3d-party JavaScript modules (Three.js in particular).
 There are several options to load them.
 We use here the "import-map" specification.
 Since this feature is not supported by all browser, it requires a polyfill.